SummerA0318/cse15l-lab-reports/Lab-Report-1.md

   }
 }
 ```
-I save it and run it on my local computer.
-Then I use scp command which can copy a file from local computer to remote computer by `scp WhereAmI.java cs15lfa22pr@ieng6.ucsd.edu`.
-"WhereAmI.java" is the file I want to copy onto the remote computer, and "cs15lfa22pr@ieng6.ucsd.edu" is the remote computer I want to copy onto.
-Then I login to my remote account by ssh command again and save and run the WhereAmI file.
+I save it and run it on my local computer by `javac WhereAmI.java` `java WhereAmI`.
+Then I use scp command which can copy a file from local computer to remote computer by `scp WhereAmI.java cs15lfa22pr@ieng6.ucsd.edu:~/`.
+"WhereAmI.java" is the file I want to copy onto the remote computer, and "cs15lfa22pr@ieng6.ucsd.edu" is the remote computer I want to copy onto, ":~/" means I copy the file into the default path on the remote computer.
+Then I login to my remote account by ssh command again and save and run the WhereAmI file by `javac WhereAmI.java` `java WhereAmI` again.
 I found that the os.name, username, user home and user directory of local computer and remote computer are all different which shows that I am really on two different computers with two different accounts.
 It seems that getProperty is a built-in function that can get some basic information for the computer and account.

 The process of changing the WhereAmI file and then run it in remote computer takes me 1 minute 40 seconds.
 If I do it 100 times, I would spend about 2 hours and a half.

+Save and run the WhereAmI file on my local computer
 ![image](https://user-images.githubusercontent.com/114268165/193388640-81748461-a1ad-4a74-bad3-7cc54b47eaa0.jpg)

+Using the scp command to copy the WhereAmI file onto the remote computer
 ![image](https://user-images.githubusercontent.com/114268165/193388860-3d70d416-2816-435c-b42c-0fda7b33d4f0.jpg)

+Sava and run the WhereAmI file on the remote computer
 ![image](https://user-images.githubusercontent.com/114268165/193389314-26b96349-e952-48b9-ae4d-0a6fffc0e066.jpg)